IemProg/BatteryTester/README.md

         Green LED = 2
     5 -Now connect from analogue pin 0 (A0) to the breadboard.
 After this add a 220-ohm resistor and the Zener diode (with the line on Zener diode facing towards the Arduino).
 Finally have a loose wire coming from the other end to diode.
     6 -Finally have a lose wire connected to the ground rail.

+To see the circuit design of this tool, take a look at :"Arduino-Battery-Tester-Circuit-2.jpg"  file.